 We have been privileged to share the experience with several expectant and new mothers since we opened.
 Teaching pregnant clients is both a joy and something that should be done with great care, skill and empathy.

 When you reach the 3rd trimester movement quickly becomes limited.
-At this stage we may offer one on one instead or recommend you stop until after the pregnancy.
+At this stage we may recommend you stop until after the pregnancy.

 Is this appropriate for me?